 Bitcoin continues to make headlines by setting new records on a regular basis.
 What was once a way to pay for a pizza is now worth over $50,000 per coin.

-You can start investing in crypto through mining coins such as bitcoins — or joining a crypto exchange like Coinbase or Binance for example, that allows you to trade in government-backed currencies for cryptocurrencies.
+You can start investing in crypto through mining coins such as bitcoins — or joining a crypto exchange that allows you to trade in government-backed currencies for cryptocurrencies.

 Returns on these options can fluctuate wildly, and the relative newness of these investments makes it hard to predict future prices.